 "I know," said Robin.
 "Gordon.
 Bay Twenty."

 Two Face was at the glass waiting for them.
 "The Bat's secret weapon," he said, looking Robin up and down.
 Greed pooled in his eyes.
-Every time he saw the brat, his bones ached to finish what he'd started.

 M'gann cried out and an image flashed through their minds of a much younger Robin, staring forward defiantly with his hands tied behind his back.

 Robin shot M'gann a look, but the Martian quickly lost control again, Two Face's hungry thoughts overpowering her.

 Another image, tinted with rage–Robin being beat to hell with fists and knees and boots–blood–a baseball bat being raised–

 M'gann gasped as Two Face's memories were pushed aside by the strength of Robin's–blows raining down upon him–he had to buy time for Batman to escape–the baseball bat came down–